rotki/rotki/docs/api.rst

                "is_mev_reward": true
             }

+         :reqjson string[optional] event_identifier: The event identifier to be used for the event.
          :reqjson int block_number: This is the number of the block where the event took place.
          :reqjson int validator_index: This is the index of the validator.
          :reqjson string fee_recipient: an evm address field to specify the fee recipient in an "eth block event".